darshitdudhaiya/gist-viewer-vue/README.md

 - **Customizable**: Built with Tailwind CSS, easy to style and customize.
 - **TypeScript Support**: Fully typed and compatible with TypeScript.

+## 📋 Prerequisites
+- Node.js and npm installed on your machine.
+- Vue.js project setup.

 ## 📥 Installation